dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 ### Step 2 - Extract & move the download

 1. Unzip the file you just downloaded and copy the content of it.
-2. Go to the root of your Home Assistant installation.
+2. Go to the main folder of your Home Assistant installation.
+This is the folder where you config is.
+(Hint: its the folder where the file `ui-lovelace.yaml` and `configuration.yaml` is located).
-3. Rename your existing file `ui-lovelace.yaml` to `ui-lovelace.back.yaml`
+3. Rename your existing file `ui-lovelace.yaml` to `ui-lovelace.back.yaml` (so you have a backup of this file).
-2. Copy the content of the downloaded folder to the root of your Home Assistant installation.
+2. Copy the content of the downloaded folder to the main folder of your Home Assistant installation.

 *NOTE: You need to overwrite the file `ui-lovelace.yaml` with the file from the downloaded folder*